giuliachiola/super-blog-content/projects/super-blog.md

 I never used [Netlify](https://www.netlify.com/) before this project, and it was... wow! 😍 I never gone into something so quick to setup and I really *love* its great documentation.
 I set automatic deploy on merge requests and push on `master` branch, so now on I will have a new preview version of my blog for every feature or fix I will do, and it is awesome!

+### Next up 💪🏻

+As they say, _"A website has no end."_ , there are lot of features (and some tricky bugs 🐛) I'd like to update in this blog as soon as I understand _how_ to do them!

 ## Overall score

 <div class="s-giphy s-giphy--medium-d">